Close

 Description :

-10. According to an instruction a mixture of colour and Turpentine containing half part of each is perfect for painting a wall.
-A painter is provided a mixture, 3 parts of which are colour and 5 parts are Turpentine.
-How much of the mixture drawn off and replaced with colour so that the mixture becomes perfect?
+A vessel is filled with liquid, 3 parts of which are water and 5 parts syrup.
+How much of the mixture must be drawn off and replaced with water so that the mixture may be half water and half syrup?

 A.